Extension Ladder Safety

 Are you using an extension ladder in your next project?
-Our latest blog post includes a few tips on extension ladder safety that are important to review each time you use an extension ladder.
+Little Giant Ladders' latest blog post includes a few tips on extension ladder safety that are important to review each time you use an extension ladder.
 Let’s discuss everything you need to know about extension ladders and how to properly use one for your next project.

 What is an extension ladder?

 An extension ladder is a system that operates on two sections using brackets/guides that adjust the length of the ladder.

 1. Do an Inspection of your Extension Ladder

 Always inspect your ladder.
 For an extension ladder inspection, make sure the ropes and pulleys are functioning correctly and that the rope isn’t frayed.
 Check the ladder’s fly to make sure it’s in good condition.
 Check the welding and riveting is secure.2.
 Keep Your Body Between the Rails of the Extension Ladder